Retaining and returning holding deposits under the Tenant Fees Act

 How can you ensure your applicants provide accurate information?

-This is where referencing comes into it.
-For starters, if a tenant has provided you with completely accurate information but fails referencing, this will be classed as the letting agent or landlord pulling out of the application process and the holding fee will need to be refunded.
+For example, if a tenant has provided you with completely accurate information but fails referencing, this will be classed as the letting agent or landlord pulling out of the application process and the holding fee will need to be refunded.

-This means it’s vital you understand your referencing provider’s criteria for a pass or fail in order to accurately pre-qualify your potential applicants.
-“Go to your referencing agency and find out exactly what questions they ask as part of their referencing,” ARLA CEO David Cox said in a Goodlord webinar.
-“Then make sure your application form mirrors those questions exactly.”
+This means it’s vital you understand your referencing provider’s criteria for a pass or fail to accurately pre-qualify your potential applicants.

 How can you check if the information the tenant has provided is misleading?

-An application form that’s consistent with your referencing criteria will also be important proof in the event that a tenant provides you with false or misleading information as part of the application process, as you must be able to prove the applicant has actively lied in order to retain the holding deposit.
+An application form that’s consistent with the agreed referencing criteria will be important proof if a tenant provides you with false or misleading information, as a letting agent or landlord must be able to prove the applicant has actively lied to retain the holding deposit.

 Want the latest lettings new delivered straight to your inbox every week?
 Sign up to our mailing list and stay up to date.